-Evaluation of impaired status: For House Staff who experience impairment, an assessment of impairment will be performed under the auspices of the Augusta University Employee-Faculty Assistance Program in consultation with the appropriate Program Director and the Designated Institutional Official to determine appropriate care and monitoring.
+Evaluation of impaired status: For House Staff who experience impairment, an assessment of impairment will be performed.
+The Program should contact the GME Office for assistance in scheduling a Fitness for Participation evaluation.
+Consultation with the appropriate Program Director and the Designated Institutional Official will occur to determine appropriate care and monitoring.